MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 ![](media/iis1.png)

 Back on the container host, use the `docker rm` command to remove the container.
-Note – replace the name of the container with the actual container name.
+Note – replace the name of the container in this example with the actual container name.

 ```none
 docker rm -f grave_jang